antiBaconMachine/wordCloud/README.md

 production I would minify, and possibly offload some deps to a CDN
 * More complete tests - The unit tests for more algorithmic parts of the app were a no brainer.
 Beyond that I didn't feel I had the scope for integration tests.
+* More complete responsive design - The app should nominally work on mobile devices.
+There is a little responsive magic, but it wasn't my foremost priority.
+Consequently the mobile experience is probably a bit rough around the edges.